 Sharing these requirements with your realtor enables them to locate ideal homes for you, saving you both time and money.

 Knowing exactly what you want is also vital so that you don’t wind up regretting buying the house you’re in a few months later.
-Do some soul-searching and really think about what are non-negotiable and what are “nice to have” features.
+Whether that’s a park model cabin or a “McMansion,” do some soul-searching and really think about what are non-negotiable and what are “nice to have” features.

 And don’t forget to consider the neighborhood, tax rate, local amenities, and planning approval rights if you want to expand in the future.